h0uter/smflow/README.md

 This will configure your repository with the appropriate Git settings and install the necessary hooks.

+For help and available commands, run: `smflow --help`:

 ```bash
 usage: smflow [-h]
               {init,install-hooks,configure-git,attach-heads,sync-from-local}